CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (f) Account 4329, other sanitation, classification shall be for expenditures for other sewer or solid waste activities not described in (a) through (e) above.

-Rev 2006.05 Function: Water Distribution and Treatment.
-Expenditures related to the treatment, distribution and conservation of water shall be classified into the following accounts:
+Rev 2005.05 Function: Water Distribution and Treatment.
+Expenditures related to the treatment, distribution and conservation of water shall be classified as follows:

 (a) Account 4331, administration, classification shall be for administrative expenditures for: